Online Spring Support Group

 Speaker: Fr.
 Luke Leighton, CFR

 Fr.
 Luke Leighton, CFR grew up in Red Bank, NJ.
 He had a conversion experience in high school that led him to receive the Sacraments of Initiation at 15 years old.
 About a year later he felt invited by the Lord to share in his Priesthood.
-As a seminarian for the Diocese of Trenton, he attended Seton Hall University where his knowledge of the faith and the life of prayer grew tremendously.
-After college graduation, he entered the Franciscan Friar of the Renewal, and has been serving in the friars’ mission of preaching the Gospel and attending to the needs of the poor in NYC for fifteen years.
+As a seminarian for the Diocese of Trenton, he attended Seton Hall University where his knowledge of the faith and the life of prayer grew.
+After college graduation, he entered the Franciscan Friar of the Renewal, and served in the friars’ mission of preaching the Gospel and attending to the needs of the poor in NYC for fifteen years.
+While living in the Bronx he served at the Saint Francis Youth Center, Saint Anthony’s Shelter for Renewal, and Cardinal Spellman High School.
 Fr.
 Luke was ordained a priest by His Eminence Timothy Cardinal Dolan at St. Patrick’s Cathedral in May of 2013.
-He currently serves at Saint Anthony’s Shelter for Renewal in the South Bronx and Cardinal Spellman High School.
-He recently completed the Institute for Priestly Formation’s Spiritual Direction Training Program.
+He completed the Institute for Priestly Formation’s Spiritual Direction Training Program in January 2020.
+He was serving with his fellow friars in the Diocese of Oakland, California where they were establishing a new friary at the invitation of Bishop Michael Barber, SJ.
+Fr.
+Luke arrived in the Archdiocese of Santa Fe in time for Holy Week 2024.
+In New Mexico he has enjoyed hiking and mountain biking in the Sandia Mountains and exploring the richness of the state's natural wonders.

-Fourth (States-of-Life) Session: Developing a Martial Spirituality: "And Mary said, ‘My soul magnifies the Lord, and my spirit rejoices in God my Savior, for he has looked with favor on the lowliness of his servant’” (Lk 1:46-48)
+Fourth (States-of-Life) Session: Developing a Marital Spirituality: "And Mary said, ‘My soul magnifies the Lord, and my spirit rejoices in God my Savior, for he has looked with favor on the lowliness of his servant.’”
+(Lk 1:46-48)

 Our presenters will share parts of their story and how their spirituality has developed as a couple in their 36 years of marriage.
 They will also touch upon some of the programs & practices that have helped keep them close and in tune with each other’s needs and steps towards healing.
 Additionally, they will discuss the Ignatian Spirituality concepts of Consolation & Desolation and share two sacred images that can invite Mary into your healing journey.